mechabubba/bear/CONTRIBUTING.md

 - [`good first issue`](https://github.com/06000208/sandplate/labels/good%20first%20issue) Issues that are aren't too complex and could be taken care of relatively easily.

 - [`help wanted`](https://github.com/06000208/sandplate/labels/help%20wanted) Highlights an issue as needing attention from other developers, such as a bug we can't figure out or something that needs worked on more urgently than other stuff.
-Usually more complex than the issues that you would find in the former label.
+Usually more complex than the issues that you would find in the other label.

 After you've found something to do and communicated with the rest of us, feel free to fork the repository and make a pull request.